Cognitive Hypnotherapy – a modern approach to personal transformation

 This is something we can explore in our first session.
 Everyone is different and so it’s impossible to predict how many sessions you will need in advance.
 Some issues can be resolved very quickly, perhaps in one or two sessions, whilst other clients needs a longer period of time.
 The most important thing is that you are able to achieve long-term and sustainable change.
 I work with some clients for just a few sessions, whilst others will see me on a longer term basis, perhaps tackling a number of different problems in succession.

 As a very broad average I would suggest that around 6-8 sessions can bring about the desired changes in most clients lives.
-I encourage clients to commit to a block booking for at least 5 sessions at a time to ensure sufficient time to create and embed the desired changes.
+I encourage clients to commit to a block booking for at least 3 sessions to begin with to ensure sufficient time to create and embed the desired changes.